SupeRuier/awesome-active-learning/contents/practical_considerations.md

   This work states the limitations of AL in practice.
   It evaluates AL strategies under different performance metrics.

-# The consideration of the robustness
+# The consideration of the reliability

+## Reusablility

+The selected instances are expected to be resuable to train other models.
+- On the reusability of samples in active learning [2022]

+## Robustness

+The trained model is expected to be robust to the adversarial examples.
 - Towards Exploring the Limitations of Active Learning: An Empirical Study [2021]:
   They discovered the robustness to adversarial attacks and model compressions.